Baltimore City Stabilization Center

 About:

-In spring 2019, the Baltimore City Health Department will open the state’s first Stabilization Center, a place for individuals who are under the influence of drugs and/or alcohol to sober and receive short-term medical and social interventions.
-Through emergency medical system transport, the Center will divert patients who meet specific criteria from emergency departments and provide stronger links to community-based behavioral health care.
+In spring 2019, the Baltimore City Health Department opened the state’s first Stabilization Center, a place for individuals who are under the influence of drugs and/or alcohol to sober and receive short-term medical and social interventions.
+The Center diverts patients who meet specific criteria from emergency departments through emergency medical system transport and provides stronger links to community-based behavioral health care.
 Services provided will include medical screening and monitoring, connections to behavioral health and social services, and buprenorphine induction to treat opioid addiction.
-This is the beginning of Baltimore's efforts to create a 24/7 behavioral health emergency department.
-The Stabilization Center will be located in the city’s Greater Coppin Heights/Rosemont community.
+This began Baltimore's efforts to create a 24/7 behavioral health emergency department.
+The Stabilization Center will be in the Greater Coppin Heights/Rosemont community.

 Operations and Funding:

 The Baltimore City Health Department, with its partner Behavioral Health System Baltimore, has secured $3.6 million in capital funds from the Maryland State Legislature to build the Stabilization Center.
-Maryland’s Department of Health, through funding provided by the 21st Centuries CURES Act approved by Congress, and the Maryland Community Health Resources Commission, is providing a total of $2.6 million of operating expenses.
+Through funding provided by the 21st Century CURES Act approved by Congress and the Maryland Community Health Resources Commission, Maryland's Department of Health offers a total of $2.6 million for operating expenses.

 Pilot Site: